Thomas L. Friedman: Globalization

 Friedman first discussed his views on globalization in the book The Lexus and the Olive Tree (1999).
 In 2004, visits to Bangalore, India, and Dalian, China, led Friedman to write a follow-up analysis, The World Is Flat (2005).
-The book was on the New York Times Best Seller list from its April 2005 publication until May 2007.

 Friedman believes that individual countries must sacrifice some degree of economic sovereignty to global institutions (such as capital markets and multinational corporations), a situation he has termed the "golden straitjacket".

-In 2000, Friedman championed Free Trade with The People's Republic of China, claiming that Free Trade would make China more democratic.
+In 2000, Friedman championed free trade with The People's Republic of China, making the prediction that free trade would make China more democratic.
 He has also expressed concern about the United States' lack of energy independence.
 He has stated, "First rule of oil—addicts never tell the truth to their pushers.
 We are the addicts, the oil producers are the pushers—we've never had an honest conversation with the Saudis."

 In 2007, Friedman viewed American immigration laws as too restrictive and damaging to U.S. economic output: "It is pure idiocy that Congress will not open our borders—as wide as possible—to attract and keep the world's first-round intellectual draft choices in an age when everyone increasingly has the same innovation tools and the key differentiator is human talent."

-After visiting the San Ysidro Port of Entry in San Diego, California in early April 2019, Friedman wrote, "The whole day left me more certain than ever that we have a real immigration crisis and that the solution is a high wall with a big gate — but a smart gate."
+After visiting the San Ysidro Port of Entry in San Diego, California, in early April 2019, Friedman wrote, "The whole day left me more certain than ever that we have a real immigration crisis and that the solution is a high wall with a big gate—but a smart gate."